 Acquiring the website was relatively easy, but the website I ended up with was a pile of garbage.
+I bought one of those “done for you” style websites, and ditched after putting in six months of work.
 Lucky for me, it only cost me $150, and it was basically a lesson learned.

 I'm just one guy though.
 This is the biggest website auction platform in the world, so they gotta be doing something right!
 Here's what three other internet entrepreneurs have to say about them.

 Have you used Flippa before or are you considering buying/selling a website there?
 Let me know your thoughts in the comment section below!

 Three Entrepreneurs, Three Flippa Reviews